-The Realms, the Skandas, and the Functions of Consciousness
+The Realms, the Skandhas, and the Functions of Consciousness

 By opposing the brahmavihāras and the Realms, I have been addressing exactly the same fundamental spiritual choices that we are shown in the symbolic language of Tibetan Buddhism, but hopefully in more accessible form.
-Indeed the Bardo Thodol associates five of the Six Realms with the Five Skandhas, to give us a powerful way of reflecting on how, to the extent that they are not informed by Consciousness, and recognised as ’empty’, these five components of the cognitive-perceptual process, or categories of cognitive-perceptual data, lead inevitably to five unhelpful egoic mental states and forms of unconscious behaviour that can be seen in individuals and groups – and can be seen represented in the Realms.
+Indeed the Bardo Thodol associates five of the Six Realms with the Five Skandhas, to give us a powerful way of reflecting on how, to the extent that they are not informed by Consciousness, and recognised as ’empty’, these five components of the cognitive-perceptual process, or categories of cognitive-perceptual data, lead inevitably to five extremely unhelpful egoic tendencies of mind and five corresponding forms of unconscious behaviour.
+These same five styles of mental functioning and behaviours that we see represented in the archetypal Realms of Buddhist tradition, can be seen very clearly in human individuals and groups,

 Gaining Familiarity with the Shadow – Personal and Collective